 (Courtesy of ebrgis.maps.arcgis.com)

-In the response efforts alone, a total of 640 volunteers contributed 20,000 hours toward the completion of 131 muck and guts, helping homeowners in the wake of the devastation.
+In our recovery efforts alone, a total of 261 volunteers contributed 12,128 hours toward helping homeowners affected by the devastating floods.
 Due to the ongoing needs of the state of Louisiana, we are now in the recovery phase.